 Social Justice and Charitable Giving

-congregations gives away its weekly collection to organizations
+congregation gives away its weekly collection to organizations

 pursuing social and environmental justice.
 We select a different